bbauska/UofM-AdvStyling/readme.md

     -   You can either customize these values before you download the Bootstrap code.

-    -   You can go in and you can modify the Bootstrap\'s css files or,
+    -   You can go in and you can modify the Bootstrap&apos;s css files or,

     -   You can always write your own media queries to add new trigger points.